An invoice and a purchase order are two different important documents between a business and a client.

 Components Of Invoice

-4. Itemized Products/Services: List of all products or services provided to the buyer, similar to the details on the Purchase Order.
+- Itemized Products/Services: Details of all the products or services supplied to the buyer which should include details on the purchase order.

 Types of Invoices